 Who to Apply

-We welcome local and non-local applicants who are seeking admission on the strength of non-HKDSE qualifications to apply for our government-funded programmes via Non-JUPAS application route.
+We welcome local applicants who are seeking admission on the strength of non-HKDSE qualifications to apply for our government-funded programmes via Non-JUPAS application route.
 Local applicants who are seeking admission on the strength of HKDSE qualifications should apply through Joint University Programmes Admissions System (JUPAS).

 ^ Normally, qualification which is of Level 4 or above under Qualifications Register (QR) of Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ).